jamesjonesphoenix/X3-Colour-By-Race/README.md

     * Factories.
     * Most freight drones unless they have a race name.
     * Jump beacons.
-    * Xenon or Kha'ak.
+    * Xenon or Kha'ak (by default - you can change this).
 I saw little value in colouring ships which are always hostile.

 ## How It Works

-Renaming ships to include their color should be a straightforward process, but due to some peculiarities of X3, it becomes more complex than it should be.
+Renaming ships to include their color should be a straightforward process, but due to some peculiarities of X3, it's more complex than it should be.

 When the plugin is activated, it goes through all the ships and stations in the universe and adds colours to their names.
 This process is repeated every time you load a saved game.

-To add colors to ships spawned during gameplay, the plugin uses the `[SIGNAL_CHANGESECTOR]` signal, which is triggered when a ship is created.
-This approach is much more performance-friendly than checking the universe for new ships repeatedly.
-The plugin sets a local variable on each ship to prevent it from checking its name every time it changes sectors.

-When renaming an individual ship, the plugin checks its name against an array of strings.
+When renaming an individual object, the plugin checks its name against an array of strings.
 If one of these strings is detected, that part of the name is colored.
-For example, for Argon ships, the plugin checks for the following strings: "Argon", "A.", "OTAS", "Terracorp", "Jonferco", "Plutarch", "Beryll," and "Privateer."
+For example, for Argon ships, the plugin checks for the following strings: "Argon", "A.", "OTAS", "Terracorp", "Jonferco", "Plutarch", "Beryll," and "Privateer".
+Once an object is coloured the plugin sets a local variable to prevent it from being recoloured and to allow it to be reset if necessary.

-Unfortunately there are several situations where an object is spawned but not detected by `[SIGNAL_CHANGESECTOR]` or any other signal.
-The first issue is with stations, which do not trigger any signal upon creation, at least not in Albion Prelude.
-To ensure that stations are colored, the plugin takes the following steps:
+After activation, the plugin must detect new objects so their names can be coloured.
+In Farnham's Legend the plugin uses `[SIGNAL_CREATED]` signal to detect new ships & stations.
+This approach is much more performance-friendly than manually checking the universe for new ships regularly.

+Once a new object is detected it is coloured once, then after about half a second it is coloured again and after a longer wait of about 15 seconds it is coloured a third time.
+This is to ensure that a colouring script runs after any creation scripts that might rename the object.
+This is particularly an issue with some mods such as [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) and [Pirate Guild 3](https://forum.egosoft.com/viewtopic.php?t=244949).

+### Albion Prelude and Terran Conflict

+In Albion Prelude and Terran Conflict we don't have `[SIGNAL_CREATED]` available so we use `[SIGNAL_CHANGESECTOR]` instead.
+This signal does trigger for many objects as soon as they are created but it has a few significant shortcomings.

+* `[SIGNAL_CHANGESECTOR]` triggers every time a ship goes through a gate.
+* Stations do not trigger `[SIGNAL_CHANGESECTOR]` or any other signal upon creation.
+* Ships that spawn in docking bays of carriers or stations do not trigger `[SIGNAL_CHANGESECTOR]` until they leave the dock.

+To mitigate these issues, the plugin takes the following steps:

+* We avoid going through the colour process each time a ship triggers `[SIGNAL_CHANGESECTOR]` by checking the local variable assigned to the ship but even this quick check leads to some wasted CPU cycles.
-* Checks the universe once every 30 minutes for new unnamed stations, focusing only on shipyards and docks.
+* Checks the universe once every 30 minutes for new unnamed stations and dockable ships.
 Although not ideal, this approach does not waste a significant amount of CPU.
-* Checks the universe when the player changes sector.
+* Does the same check when the player changes sector.
 * When `[SIGNAL_CHANGESECTOR]` triggers for a lasertower, checks if it has a homebase to colour.
 This is because lasertowers are often spawned to guard stations, so if a lasertower is respawning there's a reasonable chance that the homebase it was guarding has also recently respawned.

-The second problem is with mods that create ships and rename them as part of their creation script.
-Although we can colour the ship name, the mod immediately overwrites our change.
-Pirate Guild and Military Base Response Revamp are two examples of mods where this is a problem.
-To mitigate this, the plugin adds each new ship to a global array when it spawns.
-This global array is checked and purged every 3 minutes, giving the mod to chance to rename the ship without being overwritten.

-The third problem is with ships that spawn in docking bays instead of in space.
-These do not trigger `[SIGNAL_CHANGESECTOR]` or any other signal until they leave the dock.
-To mitigate this stations are checked for docked ships when their own names are checked

-The third problem is ships that are created inside docking bays instead of in space.
-These do not trigger a signal until they leave the dock.
-To mitigate this the plugin adds newly spawned carriers to a global array which is regularly checked for docked ships and then purged.
-Whenever a station is checked it is also checked for docked ships.

-These engine limitations mean you'll occasionally see an uncoloured ship or station.
+The limitations of AP and TC mean you'll occasionally see an uncoloured ship or station.
 But the additional checks performed by the plugin should make this a rare occasion.

 ## Compatibility

 * Terran Conflict - Yes.
 * Albion Prelude - Yes.
 * Farnham's Legend - Yes.
-* [XRM](https://forum.egosoft.com/viewtopic.php?f=94&t=304158) - Yes, I developed this while playing on an LxXRM installation.
+* [XRM](https://forum.egosoft.com/viewtopic.php?f=94&t=304158) - Yes, I originally developed this while playing on an LxXRM installation.
 The plugin includes code to handle several XRM specific objects.
 * Litcube's universe - I've never played it, so I'm not sure.
 Try it and let me know!
 * [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) - Yes, especially if you overwrite MBBR's ship naming script with the included optional script.
 * [Pirate Guild](https://forum.egosoft.com/viewtopic.php?t=244949) - Yes, though station names will be overwritten so I strongly advise the optional included translation files.